Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: System Model

 The parameter $\sigma_{\text{csi}}^2$ indicates the quality of the channel estimates.
 Let $\rho=p/\sigma^2_n$ denote the transmit SNR.
-Assuming orthogonal pilot sequences during the uplink data transmission phase and least squares channel estimation, it can be modeled as a decreasing function of $\rho$ as \cite{onel2022}
+We also assume that the duration of the uplink pilot transmission phase is equal to $\tau_p$ symbols.
+Then, the variance of the channel estimation errors can be modeled as a decreasing function of $\rho$ as \cite{wang2012,eraslan2013,onel2022}

+Note that the channel estimation error depends only on the uplink transmit power, average receive noise power and number of orthogonal pilots, thus it is the same for all devices.
+The consequence of imperfect CSI is a slight decrease in the mean per-user achievable SEs compared to the case of perfect CSI for both the cases of static ULAs and RULAs.